-3 Results
+4 Results

-Eighteen outcrops (primary and secondary) were revisited or identified in the Algarve region, nine in the westernmost territory and nine to the east (between Loulé and Tavira).
+Eighteen outcrops (primary and secondary) were revisited or newly identified in the Algarve region.
+Nine are located in the westernmost territory and nine to the east (between Loulé and Tavira).
 From these, 70 samples were recovered and analyzed.
 Some of these samples were recovered as isolated finds or in secondary settings.

 On the westernmost part of the Algarve, there are mainly cherts from two different formations: Lower Jurassic and Upper Jurassic.
 The latter can be found in a single known outcrop - Praia da Mareta.
 Lower Jurassic outcrops are more common and have been better studied (ribeiro_evolucao_2005).
 These outcrops are heterogeneous, showing different characteristics and chert colors.